-The National Environmental Protection (Assessment of Site Contamination) Measure defines contamination as:
+The National Environment Protection (Assessment of Site Contamination) Measure defines contamination as:

 ‘the condition of land or water where any chemical substance or waste has been added as a direct or indirect result of human activity at above background level and represents, or potentially represents, an adverse health or environmental impact’.

 Contaminated land is often a by-product of our industrial past – a time when our awareness about protecting the environment and human health was much lower than it is now.

 EPA has a key responsibility for regulating land and groundwater contamination in Victoria.

 It oversees the state’s environmental audit system that is used by planning authorities, government for administering the contaminated land framework, agencies and private businesses to help determine the condition of a site and its suitability for use, or to advise what’s required to make a site suitable for use.

 EPA also maintains a Priority Sites Register – a list of sites where a remedial notice relating to potential land or groundwater contamination has been issued.

 Local councils and planning authorities also play key roles when it comes to identifying, managing and/or cleaning up contamination, particularly through the application of the Environmental Audit Overlay.

 People and organisations found to own or be responsible for creating contamination may also be liable for cleaning it up.